zehreken/zehreken.github.io/source/posts/2026-04-14-stepping-into-physics.md

     <figcaption>Agent breaking the law of physics</figcaption>
 </figure>

 After debugging some time I realized that the network does not necessarily output normalized values only.
+The output throttle values were close to 5.
 That was a big finding for the future experimnents as well.
 I just clamped the network throttle outputs and I was happy with navigation.

 ### Learning Ballistics
-The vision I had for this one was a vehicle that can navigate and shoot at the same time.
+The vision I had for this agent was a vehicle that can navigate and shoot at the same time.
 I had two options for shooting, hitscan or projectile.
-I knew that hitscan would be very easy to achieve, since it is very similar to the navigation alignment problem.
-So I decided to with projectile.
+I knew that hitscan would be very easy to learn, since it is very similar to the navigation alignment problem.
+So I decided to go with projectile.
-I added a turret in the back of the tank which gave me huge pains(later in the post).
+I added a turret in the back of the tank which proved to be huge pain in the ass, as I'll discuss later in this post.
 This was also a great introduction to how physics works in Unreal Engine.
 Coming from Unity, I found that Unreal is not as simple.
 I especially disliked that labels in the editor and the enum in C++ do not match.

 <figure>
     <video src="/assets/2026-04-14-stepping-into-physics/caviar_laying_armored_vehicle.mp4" controls playsinline>